BBC Radio 2: 1967–1986

 On 6 January 1975, broadcasting hours for Radio 2 were reduced due to budget cuts at the BBC.
 The 5am – 2am schedule was scaled back to a 6am start-up from Mondays to Saturdays, and 6:55am on Sundays.
 The station closed down at around 12:30am each day.
 However, from 29 September 1975, the closedown was brought forward to 12:10am on weekdays and 12:33am on Saturdays and Sundays.
 There were exceptions, especially over Christmas and New Year periods, when hours would be temporarily extended.
 The pre-1975 schedule was reinstated on 1 April 1978.
-On 23 November 1978, the station moved from long wave to medium wave.
+On 23 November 1978, the station moved from longwave to medium wave.

 On 27 January 1979, Radio 2 became the first national 24-hour radio station in the UK.
-In the first half of the 1980s, presenters such as Kenny Everett, David Hamilton and Steve Jones increasingly featured more contemporary pop music in their playlists.

 Frances Line: 1986–1996

-In response to the controversy these changes had caused in some circles, Frances Line, head of music, repositioned the station in April 1986.
-She would become controller in 1990.

-An ageing Radio 1 audience which had grown up with the station was sticking with it into their 40s and beyond; Line repositioned Radio 2 to appeal exclusively to the over-50s, introduced older presenters and based the playlist around nostalgia, easy listening and light music.

-As a result, David Hamilton quit the station at the end of 1986, claiming the music policy had become "geriatric"; Terry Wogan's replacement Derek Jameson also appealed to an older, down-market demographic.
-Although popular with its target audience, the policy alienated many younger listeners who had listened to both Radio 1 and Radio 2 and the station's audience fell.
+The first half of the 1980s had seen presenters such as Kenny Everett, David Hamilton and Steve Jones increasingly feature more contemporary pop music in their playlists.
+In response to the controversy these changes had caused in some circles, Frances Line, head of music, repositioned the station in April 1986 to appeal exclusively to the over-50s, introducing older presenters and basing the playlist around nostalgia, easy listening and light music.
+As a result, David Hamilton quit the station at the end of 1986, claiming the music policy had become "geriatric", although the appointment of Derek Jameson as the host of The Radio 2 Breakfast Show, made to coincide with the changes, did appeal to an older demographic.
+Although popular with its target audience, the policy alienated many younger listeners, who had listened to both Radio 1 and Radio 2, and the station's audience fell.

+In 1990, the station suffered two further blows.
+It lost its medium wave signal, to allow for the launch of BBC Radio 5 (later replaced by BBC Radio 5 Live), and BBC Radio's sports coverage, which had been broadcast on the station's MW frequencies, moved with the frequencies to the new station.
-The station lost its medium wave frequencies in 1990 following the launch of BBC Radio 5, and BBC Radio's sports coverage moved from Radio 2 to the new station at the same time.
-Also around this time, album-rock commercial stations (particularly Virgin Radio) and "gold" spinoffs from Independent Local Radio stations formed, playing classic pop and rock.
-With the station's audience in decline, a change of emphasis was needed.

-In 1992, the weekday daytime music policy was slightly adjusted with pre-1950 music primarily confined to Sundays, and the network's playlist of light classical music was reduced following the launch of Classic FM.
-Radio 2's profile was boosted by the return of Terry Wogan at the start of 1993, but following the generational shift at Radio 1, commercial radio had taken the highest share of the national audience by the mid-1990s.
+The late 1980s saw the launch of "gold" spinoffs from Independent Local Radio stations across many parts of the UK, playing classic pop and rock.
+Despite these stations only being available on MW, they still took some of Radio 2's audience, so with the station's audience in decline, a change of emphasis was needed.
+In 1992, the weekday daytime music policy was slightly adjusted with pre-1950 music primarily confined to Sundays, and the network's playlist of light classical music was reduced following the launch of Classic FM in September 1992.
+Radio 2's profile was boosted by the return of Terry Wogan at the start of 1993 but, following the generational shift at Radio 1, commercial radio, helped further by the 1993 launch of Virgin Radio, had taken the highest share of the national audience by the mid-1990s.